anshulltyagii/Sparkify/README.md

 # Sparkify

-Sparkify is a social platform project inspired by twitter.
+Sparkify is a social platform project.
 It provides a platform for users to share photos, connect with friends, and explore a visual feed of content.
 ## Table of Contents

 - [Features](#features)